-- (e) Within 30 days of the appeal hearing, the Town Board shall affirm, modify, or reverse the action of the Plan Commission or shall refer the matter back to the Plan Commission for further consideration.
-Notice of the decision of the Town Board shall be sent to the subdivider and the Plan Commission. - (f) The provisions of Ch.
+- A written Notice of Appeal must be filed with the Town Clerk within 14 days of the date when notice of the action of the Plan Commission appealed from is mailed to the subdivider. - () The Notice of Appeal shall state the action of the Plan Commission appealed from, shall specify the reasons stated by the Plan Commission for taking such actions; shall specify the reasons why the subdivider believes said action was inappropriate; shall include an agreement to extend the time for acting on the Preliminary Plat, Final Plat, or Certified Survey Map, for a period of 90 days from the date that notice of the action appealed from was mailed to the subdivider; and shall state the names and addresses of the owners of all properties adjacent to the proposed land division or subdivision. - () The Town Clerk shall file the Notice of Appeal with the Town Board and shall schedule the appeal for consideration by the Town Board at a meeting, open to the public, within 45 days of the filing of the Notice of Appeal.
+The Town Clerk shall send notice of the time scheduled for the consideration of the appeal to the subdivider and to all property owners adjacent to the proposed land division or subdivision at least ten days prior to the hearing of the appeal. - Within 30 days of the appeal hearing, the Town Board shall affirm, modify, or reverse the action of the Plan Commission or shall refer the matter back to the Plan Commission for further consideration.
+Notice of the decision of the Town Board shall be sent to the subdivider and the Plan Commission. - () The provisions of Ch.
 68, Wis.
-Stats. shall not be applicable to any determination made pursuant to the provisions of this Code. - (g) Any person aggrieved by an objection to a plat or a failure to approve a plat may, after review by the Town Board, appeal therefrom, as provided in §§ 236.13(5) and 62.23 (7)(e), (10) (15), Wis.
+Stats. shall not be applicable to any determination made pursuant to the provisions of this Code. - Any person aggrieved by an objection to a plat or a failure to approve a plat may, after review by the Town Board, appeal therefrom, as provided in §§ 236.13(5) and 62.23 (7)(e), (10) (15), Wis.
 Stats.

-15.04 PROCEDURES FOR CHANGE OF LAND USE, LAND DIVISION AND SUBDIVISION.
+15.2115.04 PROCEDURES FOR CHANGE OF LAND USE, LAND DIVISION AND SUBDIVISION.